 Interview with Publishers Clearing House Millionaire and Ambassador

 Natalie Bostelman won a million-dollar SuperPrize from PCH.com in 2008.
-The PCH SuperPrize Giveaway is an ongoing sweepstakes that awards prizes of a million dollars or more on a regular basis.
+The PCH SuperPrize Giveaway is an ongoing giveaway that awards prizes of a million dollars or more on a regular basis.
 There are many different ways to enter including playing games, submitting an entry form through the PCH website, and other entry methods.

 Natalie's winning entry was made through PCH Search and Win, which gives entrants the chance to win Publishers Clearing House's million-dollar prizes as well as smaller prizes, just for searching the internet.